Track mileage automatically

 Get the checklist as an editable Google Doc or PDF below.

-• They hold a valid driving licence appropriate for the category of vehicle they are driving
+• They hold a valid driving licence appropriate for the vehicle category

-• They are medically fit to drive, and avoid driving if too tired or unwell
+• They are medically fit to drive and do not drive when too tired or unwell

-• Their vehicles are taxed and have a valid MOT certificate
+• Their vehicle has a valid MOT certificate and is taxed

-• Their vehicles are roadworthy, safe and regularly serviced
+• Their vehicle is roadworthy and regularly serviced

-Employees also have a duty to disclose any changes to their driving status and vehicle condition, and to report incidents that occur while driving for business purposes.
+Employees also have a duty to disclose any changes to their licence status or vehicle condition, and to report any incidents that occur during business driving.

 Consequences of inadequate risk assessment